Guide to the Island of FOEHR – every village a home

 On Föhr you are paying with €uro, obviously.
 Not every business takes credit cards, but there are various ATMs at Wyk, but also at Nieblum, Oldsum, and Utersum, so getting cash shouldn’t be a problem.

-The exchange rate is 1 US$ = 0.94 €UR as of December 2022, but you can check the conversion on this page.
+The exchange rate is 1 US$ = 0.85 €UR as of July 2025, but you can check the conversion on this page.

 Language

 I’d say that most people in Germany have at least a rudimentary knowledge of the English language, many even speak it pretty decently.
-However, this is neither Berlin nor Hamburg and they cater mainly to national visitors, so don’t expect everyone to be fluent.
+However, this is neither Berlin nor Hamburg, and they cater mainly to national visitors, so don’t expect everyone to be fluent.

 For some useful words and phrases, you might want to practice a little with help from e. g.
-Babbel (the first lesson is for free and already supplies you with useful basic vocabulary).
+Babbel.
+The first lesson is for free and already supplies you with useful basic vocabulary.

 Then there are also the vowels ä, which is very easy since it’s pronounced like an open e as in head, and ü that is pronounced approximately like the u in huge.